Posted on

 What types of pay have to be equal?

-Workplace anti-discrimination laws forbid all sorts of compensation discrimination.
-This includes:
+Workplace anti-discrimination laws forbid all sorts of wage discrimination in California.
+This includes compensation in the form of:

 - hourly pay rates,